Apply –

 Every year, the School of Nursing welcomes dozens of visitors from around the globe through our Visiting International Scholars (VIS) program.

-Whether a graduate student working toward a degree or an experienced professional looking to enhance a particular skill-set, the VIS program offers nursing professionals in all stages of their careers a chance to be mentored by one of UNC’s world-renowned faculty.
-UNC’s faculty will mentor VIS through an individualized study-plan suited to their professional goals.
+Whether a graduate student working toward a degree or an experienced professional looking to enhance a particular skill-set, the VIS program offers nursing professionals a chance to be mentored by one of UNC’s world-renowned faculty.
+UNC’s faculty will mentor VIS through an individualized research-plan suited to their professional goals.
 The relationships developed during this experience benefit both the faculty mentor and visiting scholar as they work towards a new understanding of patient care, research, and education.

 Every visiting scholar’s experience and time spent at UNC is unique.
 Visits vary in length from as short as two weeks to over a year.
-In addition to working closely with their faculty mentor, VIS can audit up to two courses per semester to enhance their studies.
+In addition to working closely with their faculty mentor.
 Scholars will have the opportunity to participate in any relevant seminars and workshops held around campus.

 Established in 1789, the University of North Carolina at Chapel Hill (UNC-CH), is home to a vibrant international community, and scholars always have the support of on-campus organizations and staff to help them adjust to life away from home.